October 2017: Lhasa to Everest Base Camp

 Included in the price:

 - All accommodations (based on double occupancy; single room supplement available)

-- All meals from evening of 8 October to morning of 20 October
+- All meals from evening of 8 October to evening of 17 October

 - All bottled drinking water (bottles will all be responsibly recycled)

 - All entrance fees

 - Professional Tibetan guide who speaks fluent English

 - Professional Foreign guide who is certified as a Wilderness First Responder

 - International airfare to/from Chengdu, China